privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

    removed by the foundation.

 2. **Incidentally.** When the [IRMA app](/download-en) crashes or encounters a serious problem, an error report is made and sent to the foundation.
 These error reports are a critical instrument for the foundation in fixing problems and improving the IRMA app.
-   An error repport never contains your attributes, or data about previous usage of the IRMA app and your attributes, but only technical data about what went wrong and about your phone (for example, IP address, the app version number, and the version number of Android or iOS).
+An error repport never contains user attributes, or data about previous usage of the IRMA app, but only technical data about what went wrong and about your phone (for example, IP address, the app version number, and the version number of Android or iOS).
 The foundation removes these reports when they are no longer neccesary, or at least within three months.

 3. **One time, only temporarily.** At issuance of attributes by the Privacy by Design foundation, the foundation attaches its own